-We only take a limited number of hunters in a year offering you our personal attention throughout your safari with us.
+We only accommodate one hunter or group at a time offering you our personal attention throughout your safari with us.
 We still believe in the adventure of hunting, the thrill of walking and stalking an animal, of discovering something new and unknown.
 We like it wild and our properties are large wildlife areas with no internal fences.

 Karoo Wild Safaris is owned by Victor Watson.
 A fifth generation Karoo settler/landowner and hunter, he has a passion for the area and its' animals.
 Victor completed his Professional Hunting qualification at the age of 21 and has been actively guiding clients for 15 years.
 Lindsay, Victor’s wife, runs the four star graded lodge and prepares delicious cuisine to the highest international standards.

 Spanning some 160 000 acres, our privately owned wildlife-only hunting properties and concessions offer a wide variety of terrain teeming with plains game.
 This is kudu country, our area boasting the highest density of these elusive animals in Africa.